Liahna Bertels remained in the water for approximately 10 minutes.

 The Camden County Sheriff's Office is looking into the incident as a minor assault and suspects that the individuals involved are probably not from the state.

-The man in question is not to be a suspect in this case, according to the sheriff's office.
+The man in question is not thought to be a suspect in this case, according to the sheriff's office.

 Following the incident, Fish and Company's General Manager, Sean Dolven, has decided to make some adjustments to how his employees manage rushed customers.

-He mentioned that they have established a where if someone needs to pursue another person, they should inform someone else and bring a companion along.
+He mentioned that they have established a system where if someone needs to pursue another person, they should inform someone else and bring a companion along.

 In any case.
 Having someone present ensures that everything is being monitored, as cameras may not capture everything.

-Image Credit: WAFB9
+Featured Image Credit: WAFB9